frontenddogma/web-development-glossary/manuscript/f.md

 : → News aggregator

 Fetch API
-: An interface for fetching resources (including across the network).
+: An interface for fetching resources across a network.
 The Fetch API is comparable to XMLHttpRequest, but provides a more powerful and flexible feature set building on a generic definition of `Request` and `Response` objects. [‡](#m-fetch-api) ℹ︎ [fetch.spec.whatwg.org](https://fetch.spec.whatwg.org/)

 FID
 : → First Input Delay